csalhab/algorithms-javascript/README.md

   - Functions that pass the tests will be denoted with a green check mark.

   - Functions that fail the tests will be denoted with a red X and an error message.

 ---

+## Palindrome No Test

+This function takes in a string and determines whether or not it is a palindrome.
+A **palindrome** is any string spelled the same forwards as it is backwards.

+    * Return `true` if the given string is a palindrome.

+    * Return `false` if the given string is not a palindrome.

+      * See the following string for an example:

+        var str = "racecar";

+      * Given the preceding string, the following should be returned:

+        true;

+- Run using node on [palindrome-no-test/test.html](palindrome-no-test/test.html)

+---